 Christine knows that every person has a unique need, which she uses to create a specific tailored approach to her patient’s therapy.
 She treats a wide variety of pelvic health conditions and concerns including, incontinence, prolapse, urinary urgency/frequency, constipation, painful intercourse, prostatitis, and persistent pain conditions.
 Through education, soft tissue techniques, manual therapy, and exercise, Christine works with her patients to help them achieve their treatment goals.

 Stephanie is a Registered Massage Therapist who is passionate about massage therapy and considers massage with home care exercises to be an important part of maintaining good health.
-Stephanie prefers to work slow and steady with swedish massage, myofascial release, and compression techniques to treat a variety of musculoskeletal conditions, and also has a specialization in treating prenatal patients.
+Stephanie prefers to work slow and steady with swedish massage, myofascial release, and compression techniques to treat a variety of musculoskeletal conditions.
+Uncostomarily in the practice of Massage Therapy, Stephanie also has extensive knowledge and experience in treating temporomandibular (TMJ) pathologies.

 Stephanie is committed to providing safe and effective health care in a positive environment for clients.
 Graduated from Sir Sandford Fleming College in Peterborough Ontario; 2 year massage therapy diploma program in 2016 and further advancements in 2018, Stephanie is continuous engaged to learn new skills and constantly continuing her education.

-Stephanie has dedicated her career to learning more about the body and the mind.
-As a Reiki Therapist, her treatment is designed to provide clients with targeted, individual attention for their specific needs, to enrich their wellbeing and support in their healing.
+Through her profession, she has dedicated her career to learning more about the body and the mind.
+As a Reiki Therapy Level 1, her treatment is designed to provide clients with targeted, individual attention for their specific needs, to enrich their wellbeing and support in their healing.

 Dr. Alex Peplow has been working as a chiropractor in the GTA for six years with a focus on helping people move better.
 Whether you’re coming in to recover from an injury, alleviate pain, or advance your game, Dr. Peplow can help.